WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-IKG.md

 ### What did you struggle with?

 * IKG
+  * Probably not being in the right headspace to answer this is one form of this past week's struggle, haha
 * ME
   * Had so MUCH to organise before my flight back to London.
 And felt quite unwell as a result.
 Glad that's done.
 Phew.
   * I'm stuck in my cross-validation script.
 But I'm thinking I'll come back to it after I wrap things up with the paper/new repo.

 ### What do you need help with? or need an opinion on?
 * IKG
+  * The EAG report!
+Still going through all your and Patricia's helpful comments!
 * ME
   * Some basic GitHub things.
 For example:
     * How to comment on someone's PR (e.g. KW mentioned wanting others to review her weekly updates, but I'm not sure how to add comments throughout the document)